Spuds/Elk-Member-Awards/README.md

-##Member Awards v3.0
+##Member Awards v1.0
 ---

 **License**
-o This Modifications Source Code is subject to the terms of the Mozilla Public License version 1.1 (the "License").
+o This Source Code is subject to the terms of the Mozilla Public License version 1.1 (the "License").
 You can obtain a copy of the License at [http://mozilla.org/MPL/1.1/.](http://mozilla.org/MPL/1.1/)

 **Introduction**
 ---